linode/docs/docs/guides/applications/configuration-management/ansible/deploy-webserver-and-more-with-ansible/index.md

 Create three files named `ansibleCN_setup.sh`, `ansibleMN_setup.sh`, and `myplaybook.yml`.
 Using a text editor, copy and paste the below codes into each respective file.
 The setup files help to secure your Linode, install needed software, and create a limited user on your instance.
 The playbook file, `myplaybook.yml` is what Ansible uses to configure the managed nodes.

-As a shortcut, you can also `wget` these three configuration [files from GitHub](https://github.com/bennettnw2/Ansible_webserver_infra_files) and save them into the local, working, folder, `Ansible_Infra` which you had created earlier.
+As a shortcut, you can also `wget` this three configuration [files from GitHub](https://github.com/bennettnw2/Ansible_webserver_infra_files) and save them into the local, working, folder, `Ansible_Infra` which you had created earlier.

     wget https://raw.githubusercontent.com/bennettnw2/Ansible_webserver_infra_files/main/ansibleCN_setup.sh
     wget https://raw.githubusercontent.com/bennettnw2/Ansible_webserver_infra_files/main/ansibleMN_setup.sh